2022 U.S. Open men's singles draw, bracket - OlympicTalk | NBC Sports

 At the 2022 U.S. Open, world No. 1 Daniil Medvedev and No. 3 Rafael Nadal headline the men’s singles draw as the top two seeds.
-Rising stars Carlos Alcaraz of Spain and Stefanos Tsitsipas of Greece will also pose strong threats to winning the Grand Slam title.
+Rising star Carlos Alcaraz of Spain will also poses a strong threat to winning the Grand Slam title.

 Missing from the drawing is twenty-one time grand slam champion Novak Djokovic, who announced his absence from the U.S. Open via Twitter.
 Djokovic is unvaccinated and current U.S. rules require that any non-U.S. citizen must be fully vaccinated against COVID-19 in order to receive a visa to enter the country.

+Round 1 has already seen the first major upset of the tournament, as Stefanos Tsitsipas of Greece fell to Colombian Daniel Galán in four sets Monday.
+Tsitsipas, the tournament’s No. 4 seed, was a true threat for the title but must now watch the action unfold without him.

-Medvedev will seek to defend his title at the U.S. Open and is set to face American Stefan Kozlov in his opening round.
-The path to defend his title in ascending order will also include Arthur Rinderknech, Nikoloz Basilashvili, Roberto Bautista Agut, Felix Auger-Aliassime, Tsitsipas and Nadal.
+Medvedev continues his journey to defend his title at the U.S. Open after defeating American Stefan Kozlov in the opening round.
+Up next, he takes on Frenchman Arthur Rinderknech.
+His path in ascending order will also include Yibing Wu, Roberto Bautista Agut, Felix Auger-Aliassime, and Nadal.

 Meanwhile, Nadal will be competing in his first U.S. Open since 2019 and all eyes will be on the four-time U.S. Open champion as he seeks his 23rd Grand Slam title.
 Nadal will face Australia’s Rinky Hijikata in Round 1.